wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ### Infrastructure as Code (IaC) Provisioning Options

-The objective is to accellerate work AND <strong>save money</strong> by automating the configuration of servers and other resources quicker and more consistently than manually clicking through the GUI.
+The objective is to accelerate work AND <strong>save money</strong> by automating the configuration of servers and other resources quicker and more consistently than manually clicking through the GUI.
 That's called the <a target="_blank" href="https://apparently.me.uk/terraform-environment-application-pattern/overview.html"> "Infrastructure-Application Pattern (I-A)"</a>.

 <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c">BLOG: Analysis</a>: